 Imagine owning a property in a place where History is imprinted in its every trace.
+Tomar is one of those places full of rich history, where you can experience the evolution of time!

 In the district of Santarém, southern of Portugal, it’s close to several places.
-Only 1 hour away from Nazaré and, 1 hour and 30 minutes away from the portuguese capital, Lisbon.
+Only 1 hour away from Nazaré and 1 hour and 30 minutes away from the portuguese capital, Lisbon.

 Considered the city’s ex libris, the Convento de Cristo is a renown historic feature.
 It dates from the 12th century and was once the headquarters of the renown order of Christ in Portugal.